srbmaury/Hackathon-Portal/README.md

 - Deactivates rounds that have passed their end date
 - Activates rounds that have reached their start date
 - Runs daily at midnight (UTC)
+Runs daily at midnight (UTC)

+#### 10. Live AI-Powered Demo Day Stage
+- Real-time virtual stage for team demos with live video streaming
+- Live Q&A with AI-powered question filtering and summarization
+- AI-generated instant feedback, buzzwords, and sentiment analysis
+- Live voting and real-time leaderboard
+- AI-generated summary and highlights reel after each demo

 ## 🛠️ Tech Stack